 - An outside air inlet must be provided for combustion and must remain clear of leaves, debris, ice and/or snow.
 It must be unrestricted while unit is in use to prevent room air starvation which can cause smoke spillage and an inability to maintain a fire.
-Smoke spillage can also set off smoke alarms. - Unit must be secured to the mobile home structure at two attachment points.
+Smoke spillage can also set off smoke alarms. - Unit must be secured to the mobile home structure.
 Remove bolts from each side of insert and use plumbers tape to secure to structure (a washer may be required).
 Re-install bolts. - Unit must be grounded with #8 solid copper grounding wire or equivalent and terminated at each end with N.E.C. approved grounding device. - The factory-built fireplace must meet (UM)84-HUD requirements for outside combustion air supply to the fireplace fire chamber and the chimney must be listed to UL103 HT or a listed UL-1777 full length six inch (152mm) diameter liner must be used.
-It must be equipped with a spark arrestor cap and the outside air must be installed on the insert. - Refer to pages 31-32 of this manual for clearance to combustibles and floor protections requirements.
-All clearances must be followed precisely. - Use silicone to create an effective vapor barrier at the location were the chimney or other component penetrates to the exterior of the structure. - Follow the chimney and chimney connector manufacturer's instructions when installing the flue system for use in a mobile home.
+It must be equipped with a spark arrestor cap and the outside air must be installed on the insert. - Refer to page 30 of this manual for clearance to combustibles and floor protections requirements.
+All clearances must be followed precisely. - Use silicone to create an effective vapor barrier at the location were the chimney or other component penetrates to the exterior of the structure. - Follow the chimney and chimney connector manufacturer's instructions when installing the flue system for use in a mobile home. - Burn wood only.
+Other types of fuels may generate poisonous gases (e.g., carbon monoxide). - If unit burns poorly while an exhaust blower is on in home, (i.e., range hood), increase combustion air. - 10.
+Installation shall be in accordance with the Manufacturers Home & Safety Standard (HUD) CFR 3280, Part 24.